fatma010/langchain_pandasai_streamlit/README.md

 Create a virtual environment and install packages for an effective package management

 pip install streamlit

 pip install pandaai

 pip install openpyxl

 **Running**

 Run listed commands in the terminal respectively

 source your_environment_name/bin/activate

 streamlit run \your_python_file_name.py

+Note: There may be other packeages to install, I will add them :)